tsai-SA/MetWAS_NESDA/README.md

 ## Calculate metabolic scores
 The R script MetS_calc.R will read:
-1) the _mrs_preproc_metabolites.rds file from preprocessing_metabolites.R,
+1) The _mrs_preproc_metabolites.rds file from preprocessing_metabolites.R,
-2) the LASSO weights provided by us
+2) The LASSO weights provided by us
-3) the antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
+3) The antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
 Then, it will calculate metabolic score for each participant.

 Arguments: